freenas/freenas-docs/userguide/tn_options.rst

 Reboot
 ------

-If you click :guilabel:`Reboot`, you will receive the warning message shown in
+Click :guilabel:`Reboot` shows the warning message in :numref:`Figure %s <reboot1>`.
-:numref:`Figure %s <reboot1>`
-and your browser window color will change to red to indicate that you have selected an option that will negatively impact users of the
+The browser window background color changes to red to indicate that this option can negatively impact users of the %brand% system.
-%brand% system.

 .. _reboot1: